skyvers/Aged-care/readme.md

 We will plan to split our view into 2 sections: left and right.
 We will show Resident information on the left side and the Resident Image and BIO will be shown on the right part.

-To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers
+To do that, we will need to understand about Skyve Views Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers

 After reading through the Skyve Containers document, you may have already guessed how to split our view into 2 parts.